HL7NZ/nes-ig/input/pagecontent/updateEnrolment.md

 ### Update Enrolment for Patient

-The Operation is used to update an enrolment record - and is currnetly limited to ending an enrolment for:
+The Operation is used to update an enrolment record - and is currently limited to _ending an enrolment_ for:
-* FLS-NF (First Level Services not funded).
+* FLS-NF enrolment (First Level Services not funded).
-* WCTO (Well child Tamariki Ora services).
+* WCTO enrolment nomination  (Well child Tamariki Ora services).
-* LMC (Lead Maternity Carer).
+* LMC enrolment (Lead Maternity Carer).

 <div>